andrewsadowski/total-shot/README.md

 ### Prerequisites

-Recent version of NodeJS and PhantomJS installed.
+Recent version of NodeJS installed and configured.
+PhantomJS is required, if it is not installed, a pre-built version will be installed on `npm install`

 ### Installing